IP-CAM/Default-Registration-Group-OcMod-OC-v.2.x-3.x/module/README.md

 # Default Registration Group

 ## Description
-**Default Registration Group** extension that allows you to add new customers to a defined customer group.
+**Default Registration Group** extension that allows to add new registered customers to a defined customer group.
 Compatible with OpenCart 2.x-3.x versions.

 ## Features
-* Automatically assigns newly registered customers to a specific customer group
+* Automatically adds new registered customers to a specific customer group.
-* Does not change OC core files due to using OCMOD Modification System
+* Does not change OC system files (OCMOD).

 ## Live demo
 [Front](http://ocmod.freevar.com/oc3020/a/mp3-players) - register and get a 5% discount